 In 2019, Quetzal celebrated its 30 years and the start of a new journey as it strives to develop its services further.
 Quetzal remains the only long-term counselling services supporting women recovering from the trauma of childhood sexual abuse.
 Through its outreach work, Quetzal also aspires to become a driving force in using a community-based approach to empower communities with the knowledge and capacity to support further women affected by non-recent abuse.

-A world where every woman can live free from the trauma of abuse and exploitation.
+A world where every survivors can live free from the trauma of abuse and exploitation.

-To provide free, and inclusive, counselling and support services to empower women’s recovery from the trauma of childhood sexual abuse
+To provide free, and inclusive, counselling, support services and outreach to empower female survivors’s recovery from the trauma of childhood sexual abuse

-We welcome all women, challenge our own bias and appoint staff, volunteers and trustees who reflect the diverse communities we work among
+We welcome all, challenge our own bias and appoint staff, volunteers and trustees who reflect the diverse communities we work among

-We offer a confidential environment where clients can build trusting relationships with their counsellors, and a protective and nurturing environment for our staff
+We offer a confidential environment where female survivors can build trusting relationships with their counsellors, and a protective and nurturing environment for our staff

 We are honest and transparent, and seek feedback from those we support

-Our support provides women with the space for action and to reflect on their abuse and enables them to take agency over how they cope, recover, respond and transform.
+Our support provides female survivors with the space for action and to reflect on their abuse and enables them to take agency over how they cope, recover, respond and transform.

-- Give women a voice to be heard and enable agency and control
+- Give female survivors a voice to be heard and enable agency and control

 - Work with local communities to challenge the shame and taboo narratives and raise awareness of childhood sexual abuse

-- Work in a trauma-informed way that doesn’t re-traumatise women, or staff and volunteers
+- Work in a trauma-informed way that doesn’t re-traumatise female survivors, staff, volunteers or others.

 - Keep the voice of those with lived experience central to how we work and shape what we do